 Severy is a tiny city located in the state of Kansas.
-With a population of 198 people and just one neighborhood, Severy is the 284th largest community in Kansas.
-Much of the housing stock in Severy was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 197 people and just one neighborhood, Severy is the 284th largest community in Kansas.
+Severy has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Severy is generally considered to be a blue-collar town.
 54.55% of the Severy workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Severy is a city of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Severy who work in maintenance occupations (12.50%), management occupations (7.95%), and food service (6.82%).